 Disney’s Wedding Pavilion opened in 1995 and is located at the Grand Floridian Resort & Spa.

-The site can hold up to six weddings a day, but there are also additional wedding venues at Walt Disney World.
+The site can hold up to six weddings daily, but there are also additional wedding venues at Walt Disney World.
 To learn more about weddings at Walt Disney World, click this link.

 Additional activities at Walt Disney World